cs4560-utah-sp24/test/tests/chapter4-exercise-quoted-attributes-tests.md

 Tests for WBE Chapter 4 Exercise `Quoted attributes`
 ====================================================

-Description
-------------

 Quoted attributes can contain spaces and right angle brackets.
 Fix the lexer so that this is supported properly.
 Hint: the current lexer is a finite state machine, with two states (determined by in_tag).
 You’ll need more states.

+For this assignment, you don't need to handle left or right angle brackets in attributes, but you do need to handle spaces.

+Description
+------------

 Testing boilerplate: